Parking fines and appeals

 - £50 for less serious offences, such as overstaying in a limited waiting bay.

-Both charges are reduced by 50% if paid within 14 days.
+Both charges are reduced by 50 percent if paid within 14 days.

 How to pay a fine

 If you receive a penalty charge notice the back of the ticket will give information on how to make a payment.
 Your Penalty Charge Notice should begin with the prefix FS, JR, QF, UZ.

 Please note - Payment is unable to be made until the next working day after the Penalty Charge Notice (PCN) has been issued, please have your PCN number and vehicle registration to hand for all online and telephone payments.
 Without these details no payment can be made.

 Online: Visit our Pay page to pay your parking fine online.